Common Medical School Interview Questions: What Are Your Hobbies?

 A colleague of mine is an avid golfer and has met some famous golfers.
 He has framed some of these pictures and has them on display in his office.

 During one medical school admissions interview, an applicant spoke of how much he enjoyed playing and watching golf.
 However, it quickly became apparent that the applicant knew very little about the game, including the difference between a birdie and a bogey, or even the names of the major golf tournaments.
 He was hesitating and fumbling with his answers and it colored the whole interview.

-Before and After Sample Responses to the Question “What do you like to do for fun?”
+"What do you like to do for fun?"